forestbelton/blog/posts/2018-03-09-zhegalkin-polynomials.markdown

 which augments propositional logic with universal and existential quantifiers.
 Unfortunately, there does not exist a similar method for first-order logic, as logical consequence is no longer [decidable](https://en.wikipedia.org/wiki/Decidability_%28logic%29).

+In short, Zhegalkin polynomials provide an interesting way of looking at propositions.
+Their simple representation permits a straightforward method to determine whether propositions are equivalent.
+However, their application is limited due to the necessity of first-order logic in many situations.